Free Maryland Criminal & Arrest Record Search (All MD Counties)

 The Bureau of Prison website will also allow a nationwide search of a federally charged inmate in federal prison by searching with the inmate number or finding by first and last name (both names are required).
 Additionally, it’s possible to see historical data through the Bureau of Prison.

-Federal case criminal records can be accessed through PACER, and all federal warrants are stored in the U.S. Marshal’s Service Warrant Information System (WIN).
 Still, unfortunately, that search is not available to the public.
 So to answer the question of how someone knows there is a warrant out for their arrest, it may be most helpful to turn to specific counties in Maryland.

 For example, Anne Arundel County’s online warrant database is updated weekly and contains unserved county warrants active for six months or longer.
 This database has the warrant number, the individual’s name and age, the charge, and the last known address.